Modelling two-dimensional droplet rebound off deep fluid baths: Conclusion

-\subsection{Conclusion}
+Figure~\ref{fig: Force Plot} also shows the corresponding trajectory of our computed LM solution in the inertial $Z-W$ phase plane.
+The droplet exhibits parabolic flight trajectories and a clear jump in its acceleration at impact, while the free surface has a jump in velocity at the same time.
+The dashed lines in the figure indicate parabolas matching the flight path of the droplet and an elliptical path marking an undisturbed vertically oscillating free surface (both in a laboratory frame).
+The figure demonstrates that the free surface returns to this undisturbed oscillation rapidly after droplet lift-off and before the next impact.

-In this theoretical investigation we have developed a new approach for considering the air layer trapped between an impacting drop and a liquid pool, which permits a rebound off a deep liquid bath to occur in a more rigorous manner relative to methodologies which ignore the presence of the gas altogether.
-Through evolving each of the three regions separately and providing a method of coupling through the pressure obtained from a thin film approximation for the air, we have shown that it is possible to obtain reasonable agreement with results obtained via direct numerical simulation.
+\section{Conclusion}

-The lubrication-mediated model that we have introduced has the capability of capturing the height and pressure within the air layer through the solution of an elliptic thin film problem over a dynamic boundary, which is heretofore unseen at this level of detail within the literature within the context of this problem.
-We are able to solve for solid impactors, and through the use of a damped viscosity term, have been able to extend the approach to account for deformable droplets in the small deformation limit.
-We have validated these results against dedicated direct numerical simulation results.
+In this theoretical investigation we have developed a new approach for considering the air layer trapped between an impacting drop and a liquid pool, which permits the study of rebound off a deep liquid bath in a more physically complete manner relative to methodologies which ignore the presence of the gas altogether.
+Through evolving each of the three regions separately and providing a method of coupling through the pressure obtained from a thin film approximation for the air, we have shown that it is possible to obtain good agreement with results obtained via direct numerical simulation.

-We have shown through an in-depth comparison for a single rebound case that the lubrication-mediated model is able to qualitatively match with the DNS system, obtaining qualitatively similar behaviours and dynamics, as highlighted in the comparison of air layer thicknesses shown in the previous section, which has good qualitative agreement with the expected range of air layer thicknesses seen in droplet rebound studies \citep{tang2019bouncing}.
+The lubrication-mediated model that we have introduced has the capability of capturing the height and pressure within the air layer through the solution of an elliptic thin film problem over a dynamic boundary, which is novel in this context.
+We are able to solve for solid impactors and for deformable droplets in the small deformation limit.
+Our model is also restricted to small bath deformations and small viscous effects.

-Across a range of parameters we have shown the lubrication-mediated model is able to compare favourably to the DNS system over a wide range of the parameter space within the range of applicability of the model, and provide insight into the dynamics within this small deformation limit, matching qualitatively with similar reduced methods \citep{galeano2021capillary, alventosa2023inertio}.
+We have shown through an in-depth comparison for a single rebound case that the lubrication-mediated model is able to qualitatively match with the DNS system, obtaining similar behaviours and dynamics.
+A highlight is the comparison of air layer thicknesses shown in the previous section, which has good agreement with the morphology of air layers seen in droplet rebound experimental \cite{tang2019bouncing} and DNS studies.